Chart Color Schemes

 An assessment of population growth drivers in Osborne reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of Osborne (SA) is around 1,996 people.
-This reflects a growth of 45 people since the 2021 Census, which reported a population of 1,951.
-The increase is inferred from AreaSearch's estimate of 1,986 residents following examination of ABS ERP data release in June 2024 and four additional validated new addresses since the Census date.
-This results in a density ratio of 1,405 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 47.0% to overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+As of Nov 2025, the estimated population for the Osborne (SA) statistical area (Lv2) is around 2,012, reflecting an increase of 61 people since the 2021 Census which reported a population of 1,951.
+This change is inferred from AreaSearch's estimation of the resident population at 1,985 following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
+The Osborne (SA) (SA2) has a population density ratio of 1,416 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 47.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted.
-These projections were released in 2023 and based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on aggregated SA2-level projections, Osborne (SA) is expected to increase its population by 191 persons to reach 2,187 by 2041.
-This reflects an overall increase of 12.0% over the 17-year period.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, the Osborne (SA) (SA2) is expected to increase by 189 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.0% in total over the 17 years.

 Frequently Asked Questions - Population